Apple kills app affiliate commissions, imperiling small publishers

 Apple’s actual motives are unclear.
 Its email cited the “increased methods of app discovery” in the latest iOS and Mac App Stores as the reason for its decision, but as users know, the App Stores’ discoverability is terrible.
 Apple’s search feature has become polluted by ads, and its chief means of app discovery is a daily feed of internally developed puff pieces that Apple describes as “editorial.”

 Developers have described Apple’s current system as resembling a giant store that stops you at the front counter rather than providing any viable way to see what’s available inside.
-While independent reviewers certainly haven’t been perfect, they have balanced out developers’ self-promotion, Apple’s “editorial” promotion, and frequently sketchy user reviews, casting spotlights on additional titles and calling out particularly bad ones.
+While independent reviewers certainly haven’t been perfect, they have balanced out developers’ self-promotion, Apple’s “editorial” promotion, and frequently sketchy user reviews by casting spotlights on additional titles and calling out particularly bad ones.

 At this point, it’s not known whether Apple plans to pocket those commissions to increase its take from services or refund them to developers, thereby reducing its 30 percent share of every purchased app.
 Epic Games recently cut its Unreal Engine Marketplace asset developer commissions to 12 percent and made the cut retroactive — a move that enabled thrilled developers to pay off student loans and pursue dream projects.
 If Apple makes the funds available to app developers for their own marketing efforts, independent sites might not be starved out of the market after all.